 Does birth control interfere with pregnancy test results?

 Don't fret.
 Birth control does not interfere with pregnancy test results.
 As soon as you get pregnant, your body starts to produce a hormone called human chorionic gonadotropin (hCG).
-Stix pregnancy tests detect this hormone and displays the result after five minutes.
+Pregnancy tests, like Stix's detect this hormone and display the result after five minutes.
 Birth control hormones do not interfere with hCG.